-While some stainless steel grades are easy to machine such as 300 and 400 series stainless steel, other grades can pose problems when machining.
-Difficult stainless steel grades to machine include 13-8, 15-5, and 17-4.
-Through years of stainless steel machining experience, Miller CNC has developed efficient methods for machining most stainless steel grades, even in the hardened/heat treated conditions.
+While some stainless steel grades are easy to machine, such as 300 and 400 series stainless steel, other grades can pose problems when machining.
+Miller CNC has the equipment, capabilities and experience necessary to manufacture mission-critical components and parts from 300 series, 400 series, 13-8, 15-5, and 17-4 stainless steel.

 Complex 5 Axis Milled Stainless Housing